 The Compensation Committee takes a conservative approach with respect to base salary increases.
-In determining whether base salary levels for fiscal year 2018 were appropriate, the Compensation Committee considered the minimum base salary amount provided for in the Named Executive Officer's employment agreement, as well as a determination of each Named Executive Officer's responsibilities, past performance, and expected future contributions.
-During fiscal 2018, in order to better align their respective salaries with their overall leadership responsibilities, the Compensation Committee increased to \$446,000 and \$385,000, respectively, the base salaries of Mr. Edrick and Mr. Sze, each of whose base salary had not been increased since 2012, as well as increased to \$424,000 the base salary of Mr. Mehra.
+In determining whether base salary levels for fiscal year 2021 were appropriate, the Compensation Committee considered the minimum base salary amount provided for in the Named Executive Officer's employment agreement, as well as a determination of each Named Executive Officer's responsibilities, past performance, and expected future contributions.
+For the first half of fiscal 2021, our Named Executive Officers each took a voluntary 15% salary reduction that remained in place through December 31, 2020.

 Variable Compensation.
-Variable compensation provides our Named Executive Officers with the opportunity for substantial rewards for achieving successful performance and contributing toward sustainable and consistent stockholder returns, and consists principally of annual incentive awards and long-term incentive compensation.
+Variable compensation provides our Named Executive Officers with the opportunity for substantial rewards for achieving successful performance and contributing toward sustainable and consistent stockholder returns and consists principally of annual incentive awards and long-term incentive compensation.

 Annual Incentive Awards.
-All corporate Named Executive Officers are eligible for an annual incentive pursuant to our annual incentive program.
+For fiscal year 2021, all corporate Named Executive Officers (CEO, CFO, and General Counsel) were eligible for an annual incentive pursuant to our annual incentive program with a target incentive opportunity equal to 100% of the salary established at the beginning of the year and a maximum incentive opportunity equal to 200% of salary for our CEO, 150% of salary for our CFO, and 135% of salary for our General Counsel.
 Annual incentives under this program are designed to focus our participating Named Executive Officers on annual operating achievement and near-term success.
-Annual incentives are calculated based on a formula tied to AROE metrics and provide for a threshold below which no incentive will be paid and a maximum award level.
+Annual incentives are calculated based on a formula tied to adjusted return on equity ("AROE") metrics, whose goals were increased from the prior fiscal year, as follows: